-The kitchen sink (Figure 11-2) installed is a multi-functional, double-bowl sink equipped with two sink covers to provide additional counter space when the sink is not in use.
+The kitchen sink (Figure 11-2) installed is a multi-functional sink equipped with a sink cover to provide additional counter space when the sink is not in use.
 For the sink, cleaning care consists of washing only with mild detergents and water and using a soft cloth for subsequent drying and polishing.
 The faucet in the kitchen may be a single-handle faucet.
+WARNING: The faucet handle must be turned completely down before closing the lid.
+Failure to do so will FLOOD motor home.